 The Undergraduate Research Fair acts as a forum for students to meet faculty from various disciplines and learn about different research and scholarship opportunities at GVSU.
 It is held annually on the first Tuesday in October.

-The literature demonstrates that students who participate in undergraduate research benefit in the following ways:
+The literature demonstrates that students who participate in undergraduate research and other high impact experiences that provide a compelling foundation for a strong fellowship application benefit in the following ways:

 - Better understanding of career and education path